Event Handling and SocketContext Reference

 When to use it

-- When the server needs to close a connection explicitly.
+- When the server decides to actively terminate the connection.

 Base example